stephanme/pv-monitoring/README.md

 ```

 Others:
-- Disable multipath for `sd[a-z0-9]+` devices as described in [Troubleshooting: `MountVolume.SetUp failed for volume` due to multipathd on the node](https://longhorn.io/kb/troubleshooting-volume-with-multipath/)
+- nasbox: Disable multipath for `sd[a-z0-9]+` devices as described in [Troubleshooting: `MountVolume.SetUp failed for volume` due to multipathd on the node](https://longhorn.io/kb/troubleshooting-volume-with-multipath/)

 ### k3s Agent

-Agent on Raspberry/Orange Pi:
+(currently no agents)

 ```
 # enable cgroups, see https://docs.k3s.io/installation/requirements?os=pi (not needed for Armbian)